MPLew-is/homebrew-blend/ReadMe.markdown

 ## Who? ##

 Hi, I'm Mike, an IT administrator and full-stack developer, dealing primarily with LAMP-based stacks.
 Using meta-formulae will drastically speed up my management of both development and non-development machines, so here we are.

-## To do/known issues ##

-- [x] Allow uninstallation of blend without uninstalling its components

-	- Implemented with `uninstall --blend-only`

-- [x] Handle upstream blend deletion

-	- Implemented with `forEachLocalBlend` function, which doesn't fail when the tap-blend doesn't exist

-- [ ] Add `man` page/other documentation

-- [x] Flesh out code comments

-- [x] Clean up some variable naming schemes

-- [x] Integrate with CI

-- [ ] Output new formula when running `brew blend update`